jneug/typst-finite/src/util.typ

 /// Creates a full specification for a finite automaton.
 #let to-spec(spec, states: auto, initial: auto, final: auto, inputs: auto) = {
-  // TODO: (ngb) add asserts to react to malicious specs
+  // TODO: (jneug) add asserts to react to malicious specs
-  // TODO: (ngb) check for duplicate names if "transitions" not in spec {
+  // TODO: (jneug) check for duplicate names if "transitions" not in spec {
     spec = (transitions: spec)
   }